ArcInstitute/bqtools/README.md

 - **Cat**: Concatenate multiple BINSEQ files
 - **Count**: Count records in a BINSEQ file
 - **Grep**: Search for fixed-string, regex, or fuzzy matches in BINSEQ files.
+- **Pipe**: Create named-pipes for efficient data processing with legacy tools that don't support BINSEQ.

 ## Installation